inpsyde/multisyde/README.md

 ## Vision and Purpose

-Multisite Improvements is a proof-of-concept plugin created by Syde to explore and demonstrate improvements to the WordPress Multisite experience.
+Multisyde is a proof-of-concept plugin created by Syde to explore and demonstrate improvements to the WordPress Multisite experience.

 Multisite is a powerful but often overlooked feature of WordPress.
 Our goal is to bring more visibility, usability, and flexibility to network administrators and developers working with Multisite networks - through small, focused improvements that solve real-world pain points.